Self defence and personal safety for all genders

-Gender is a key pathway influencing the nature, scale and frequency of interpersonal violence, we are however often facing these risks in mixed gender situations and contexts, where we may be targeted as mixed gender pairs or groups and need effective solutions for us all.
+Gender is a key pathway influencing the nature, scale and frequency of interpersonal violence, we are however often facing these risks in mixed gender situations and contexts, were we may be targeted as mixed gender pairs or groups and need effective solutions for us all.

-This course will explore psychological, physical and social techniques of personal safety and defence, body language, assertiveness, gender roles, vulnerabilities and much more.
+This course will Explore psychological, physical and social techniques of personal safety and defence, body language, assertiveness, gender roles, vulnerabilities and much more.
 Build on your life skills and develop your confidence and personal power.
 Construct and practice a simple reliable toolkit of skills to prevent and protect from a wide range of violence.
 As far as possible, given time constraints, the teaching will be tailored and adapted to the expressed needs and concerns of the individual student.
 People of any age or fitness level are welcome, learning from others students expertise and life experience is a key benefit.
 This may interest partners, friends and colleagues who may feel at risk.

 What will we cover?

 This course consists of some discussion, sharing of experiences, scenario analysis, practical physical body work and role-play.
 You will explore expectations of how violence arises and train generating solutions to threatening situations The course will address how to feel and control the body, progressing on to maintaining this when threatened verbally or physically.
 Also how to manifest and project confidence, which is much easier if you are confident in your ability to cope physically, so time will also be spent addressing how to respond physically if necessary, including threats and attacks from a variety of directions, front, rear and when prone.

 By the end of this course you should be able to...

 - Create solutions to threat scenarios

 - Adapt and use boundary skills to manage threat